EventStore/EventStore/docs/server/features/archiving.md

 ### Summary

 - Data written to the database is replicated to all nodes in the deployment as normal.
-- A designated `Archiver Node` is responsible for uploading chunk files into the archive.
+- A designated _Archiver Node_ is responsible for uploading chunk files into the _archive_.
-- Nodes can then remove chunks from their local volumes to save space according to a retention criteria.
+- Nodes can then remove chunks from their local volumes to save space according to a _retention policy.
 - Read requests read transparently through to the archive as necessary.

 ### Populating the Archive

-- A designated `Archiver Node` uploads chunk files to the archive as they are completed.
+- A designated _Archiver Node_ uploads chunk files to the archive as they are completed.
 The contents of each chunk file are the same as they were locally, except that merged chunks are unmerged for upload to make them trivial to locate.
 - Only chunk files are uploaded.
 PTables, Scavenge.db etc remain local to each node.
-- The Archive Node stores an archive checkpoint in the archive indicating how much of the log has been uploaded to the archive.
+- The Archiver Node stores an archive checkpoint in the archive indicating how much of the log has been uploaded to the archive.
-- The Archiver Node is also a `Read-only Replica` and does not participate in cluster elections/replication criteria.
+- The Archiver Node is also a _Read-only Replica_ and does not participate in cluster elections/replication criteria.
 At the moment Read-only replicas can only be used in 3+ node clusters, and not single node deployments.

 ### Removal of data from node volumes

 - All nodes can delete chunks from their local volumes.
 - The removal is performed during the Scavenge operation.
 - Chunks are removed only after they have been uploaded to the archive.
-- Chunks are removed only after they no longer meet the simple user defined retention criteria.
+- Chunks are removed only after they no longer meet the simple user defined retention policy.

 ## Configuration